nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 ## What is Big O Notation?

 Big O notation is not a big deal.
 It’s very easy to understand and you don’t need to be a math whiz to do so.
 In this tutorial, you learned the fundamentals of Big O notation, as well as constant and linear time complexity with examples in JavaScript.

-Stay tuned for part two of this series on Big O notation where we'll look at O(n), or linear time complexity.
+Join us for part two of this series [Big O & Linear Time Complexity](https://jarednielsen.com/big-o-linear-time-complexity).